Scud missile fired at Saudi Arabia as 38 Yemenis reported killed

 Ahead of the U.N. peace talks, a Houthi delegation left on Saturday for talks in Russia on the situation in Yemen, Houthi official Daifallah al-Shami said, without providing details.

-Russia was the only country in the 15-member United Nations Security Council that abstained from a resolution in April calling on the group to recognize Hadi’s authority and quit Yemen’s main cities.
+Russia was the only country in the 15-member United Nations Security Council that abstained from a resolution in April calling on the group to recognise Hadi’s authority and quit Yemen’s main cities.

 Additional reporting by Michelle Nichols at the United Nations and Mostafa Hashem; Editing by William Hardy and Dominic Evans